sea-lab-wm/complexity-verification-project/README.md

-# complexity-verification-project
+# Measuring code complexity via ease of verification
-This repository hosts code, data, etc. of our project: Measuring code complexity via ease of verification
+This repo contains code, data, results, etc. of our project.